 These are the words of a woman with a broken heart, struggling to understand why the God who had provided so well for her during her everyday existence would now allow such tragedy to strike her family.
 She had praised God during times of plenty but now only pitied herself during times of loss.

 Naomi encouraged her two daughters-in-law to return to their families, but Ruth loved Naomi and begged to return to Naomi’s homeland with her, pledging “…Wherever you go, I will go; wherever you live, I will live.
 Your people will be my people, and your God will be my God…” (1:16b).

 When Naomi returned to Bethlehem, the entire town was excited to see her.
 The women could hardly believe they were seeing their longtime friend, Naomi, returning home.
 It did not take them long to realize this wasn’t the same person who had left years before.
 Naomi had suffered tragedy and lost her joy for life.
 Naomi left seeking God and returned bitter towards God.

 “Don’t call me Naomi,” she responded.
 “Instead, call me Mara, for the Almighty has made life very bitter for me.
 I went away full, but the Lord has brought me home empty.
 Why call me Naomi when the Lord has caused me to suffer and the Almighty has sent such tragedy upon me?” – Ruth 1:20-21

-Naomi left Bethlehem during the time of a severe famine but she described herself has “full” at that time.
+Naomi left Bethlehem during a severe famine but she described herself as “full” at that time.
 Her physical needs were suffering but she had her family and, therefore, joy.
 She returned to Bethlehem with her physical needs met and the blessing of a loyal and virtuous daughter-in-law but she could not see beyond her pain to rejoice in what God had blessed her with.
 She only saw what she was without.

 HOW OFTEN DOES OUR PRAISE TURN INTO PITY WHEN TRAGEDY STRIKES?